-- a noticed public or closed meeting to obtain the consensus of the board or commission. - (8) All members of boards and commissions that are not currently serving as an elected official shall take a leave of absence from the board or commission during political candidacy.
-For the purposes of this section, a board or commission member is defined as a political candidate after filing for a committee with the Missouri Ethics Commission, a candidacy with the Secretary of State, or filings with other local, state, or federal agencies indicating candidacy for electoral public office, or having filed as a candidate within any relevant jurisdiction. - (k) Membership. - (1) All boards or commissions shall be organized to have between five and nine members unless specifically provided by statute or ordinance. - (2) All members shall serve for a term of four years, unless specifically provided by statute or subsequent ordinance, subject to resignation at the member's discretion or separation at will by the appointing officer, subject and pursuant to City Charter. - (3) The chairperson shall be the presiding officer of the board or commission.
+- a noticed public or closed meeting to obtain the consensus of the board or commission. - (8) All members of boards and commissions that are not currently serving as an elected official shall take a leave of absence from the board or commission upon the filing deadline for the elective office for which they are a candidate throughout the duration of the election cycle.
+For the purposes of this section, a board or commission member is defined as a political candidate after filing for a committee with the Missouri Ethics Commission, a candidacy with the Secretary of State, or filings with other local, state, or federal agencies indicating candidacy for electoral public office, or having filed as a candidate within any relevant jurisdiction.

+(k) Membership.

+- (1) All boards or commissions shall be organized to have between five and nine members unless specifically provided by statute or ordinance. - (2) All members shall serve for a term of four years, unless specifically provided by statute or subsequent ordinance, subject to resignation at the member's discretion or separation at will by the appointing officer, subject and pursuant to City Charter. - (3) The chairperson shall be the presiding officer of the board or commission.
 In the absence of the chairperson, the vice-chair shall preside.
 The chairperson shall be appointed by the Mayor and the vice-chairperson appointed by the chairperson. - (l) Conflict of Interest Annual Report.
 Pursuant to Section 2-2024 of this Code, members of all boards, commissions and other entities of the city or who receive funding from the city or which make recommendations on the expenditure of public funds, except members and contractors who are required to file a personal financial disclosure statement, shall file an annual conflict of interest disclosure report on the form provided by the city clerk or equivalent form provided by the state ethics commission which shall provide the following information, before May 1 of each year. - (m) Failure to File.
 Pursuant to Section 2-2024 of this Code, any member of a city board, commission or other entity who is appointed by the mayor or one or more members of the city council who fails to submit a conflict of interest annual report by June 1 of each year shall be deemed to have resigned membership, and this resignation shall be deemed accepted as of June 1 of the respective year.
 Any entity listed in subsection (d) of Section 2-2024 of this Code, having a member not appointed by the mayor or by one or more members of the city council who fails to file the required disclosure report, shall be subject to the termination or suspension of any funding or other assistance provided by the City until all required disclosures are made.

+..end

+ile #: 220943

-end Approved as to form:
+Approved as to form:

-Alan Holtkamp Senior Associate City Attorney
+Alan Holtkamp